Lilyjjo/token_tracking/README.md

 # check that the database is created
 psql -l
 ```
-3. Setup the database schema with diesel and configure the tables
+3. Setup the database schema with diesel and configure the tables.
+This will create the necessary schema file at `src/pool_sql/schema.rs`.
 ```bash
 diesel migration run
 ```